Darkhogg/polyethylene/docs/polyethylene.polysynciterable.tomap.md

 ## Remarks

-This method is only available for iterations of pairs where the first component is a valid object key type.
+This method is only available for iterations of pairs.